CONNECTIVITY UP AND DOWN

 1. The urban void: All the vacant public spaces in-between the judicial buildings.

 2. The pedestrian up-and-down urban connectivity.

 As a result, the activation of this new void allows to enhance not just the massiveness of the main building but, above all, the urban panorama of Brussels by framing the city, the tram system, the boulevard and the new triangular square: a needed piece of ‘Grand Urbanism’ for Brussels, without repeating the destructive paths of the past.

 THE TRIANGULAR SQUARE

 Walkscape operates systemically by activating the Palace of Justice and surrounding building with a tilted public square with a diverse storage program beneath.
 What is the new urban image of this courthouse with its Salle de pas Perdus?
-This landscape formation performs as a grand ramp, an urban articulator between the upper and lower part of the city.
+This landscape formation performs as a grand ramp, an urban articulation between the upper and lower part of the city.
 Within the triangular square the surface is treated with hard textures whilst the band parallel to the tram lane is fully covered with grass.

 The public function is strengthened by simply making the longitudinal connection within its context.
 It means connecting the main level of the Palace of Justice with the Minimes street and with the place Louise.
-The newly available parking spaces liberate its socle and ramps from cars and thus reintegrates it into the neighborhood.
+The newly available parking spaces liberate its base and ramps from cars and thus reintegrates it into the neighborhood.

 The result is a triangular square interconnecting all urban and transport levels: Over ground streets, boulevards, metro and the expressways.
 Its slope links high Brussels with low Brussels; the entrance of the courthouse; the Salle de Pas Perdus’ axis and the slab.